HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Introduction

-The remaining of this paper is organized according to Gregor and Hevner's guidelines to present a DSR study~\cite{Hevner2013}.
-Section~\ref{sec:literature_review} presents a literature review including the justificatory knowledge to support the artifact effectiveness.
-Section~\ref{sec:research_method} presents the DSR method and Section~\ref{sec:development_process} the artifact development process.
-Section~\ref{sec:artifact_description} describes the final artifact and Section~\ref{sec:evalution} presents its evaluation.
+The remaining of this paper is organized as follows: Section~\ref{sec:literature_review} presents the background and related work, including the justificatory knowledge~\cite{Hevner2013,Peffers2018} to support the artifact's effectiveness.
+Section~\ref{sec:research_method} presents the DSR method and how we performed the artifact development process and evaluation.
+Section~\ref{sec:development_process} details the intermediate results of the artifact development process, Section~\ref{sec:artifact_description} describes the final artifact, and Section~\ref{sec:evalution} presents its evaluation.
 In Section~\ref{sec:discussion}, we discuss the results and, finally, Section~\ref{sec:conclusions} concludes the paper.